isaiassf22/Mywallet-frontEnd/README.md

 Check out the backend on https://github.com/isaiassf22/Mywallet-backEnd
 ## About

 This is the Front-end of my first full-stack web application !
-With data persistence !
-It's mainly mobile and made to manage money.
+With data-base!
+It's mainly made to manage money.
 Below are the implemented features:

 - Sign Up
 - Login
-- LogOut
-- List all money that goes in and out for a user
+- List all earns/spendings (describing) to manage your money
 - Add input of money
 - Add output of money
+- LogOut

 By using this app any user can keep track of their money !

 ## Technologies